erikchomez/TheRealFarmerJohn/docs/final.md

 To get past this, we had to implement many of our own changes that either normalize Malmo's rewards, or bypassed them entirely.
-The only problem with normalizing rewards is that we couldn't distinguish between the agent collecting seeds, or wheat.
+The only problem with normalizing rewards are that we couldn't distinguish between the agent collecting seeds, or wheat.
 This effectively killed the agent's learning chances in the first curriculum, and made all subsequent missions more difficult.